iamanigeeit/DDW2023/docs/04-oop/oop.md

 Some notes on the class definition:

-- Notice the above code starts with a Class Definition.
+- Notice the above code starts with a **Class Definition**.
 To define a class, we use the keyword `class` followed by the class name `RobotTurtle`.
 - The keyword `def` inside the class defines the **method** which tells Python what the object can do.
 - The first method is special and it is called `__init__()`.
 This method is always called during _object instantiation_.
 This special method is called to _initialize_ the object's attributes during _instantiation_.
 In this definition, we see that during instantation, we ask Python to initialize three attributes:
   - `_name` which is a string and is initialized using the first argument during object instantiation.